MatthewOsorio/CS381/as4/README.md

   S- decrease the speed of the boat
   A- rotate the ship to the right
   D- rotate the ship to the left
+  Left Shift- Turn on NOS (acceleration is doubled)

 ## How to run program
-Copy and make these commands;
+Copy and make these commands:

 ```
 git submodule update --init --recursive